ahmedhaithamamer/Youtube-video-downloader-app/README.md

 1. Download code

-2. Install the required libraries:
+2. Install the required libraries

+*or*
+Download the file containing .exe file and the dependencies

 ## Usage